nilostolte/Sudoku/README.md

 # Sudoku
 Simple 9x9 Sudoku brute force solver with intrinsic parallel candidate set processing thanks to the use of bit representation for the 1-9 digits as well as bitwise operations allowing to test all the candidates at once.

+The algorithm was implemented in [Java](https://github.com/nilostolte/Sudoku/blob/main/src), as well as in C. The description below concerns the Java implementation, even thouh, the C implementation is quite similar, but without classes.

 It can be upgraded for 16x16 or 25x25 grids.

 Updates done here and corresponding code are reported on Twitter below [this tweet](https://twitter.com/nilostolte/status/1633804599730622469).
 Please